Coarse assembly maps: Isomorphism results

 \begin{proof} Since $X$ is coarsifying and $E\cO$ is a local homology theory (Lemma \ref{fewoiiofwefewf}) we have an equivalence $E\cO\bP(F_{\cU}(X))\simeq E\cO(X)$.
 We now apply Corollary \ref{wrefiowefwfewfewfewfw444} in order to conclude that $E\cO(X)\simeq 0$. \end{proof}

 \begin{ex} Let $Y$ and $X$ be as in Example \ref{ihfiweofwefewfe2}.
 In general we can not expect $X$ to be coarsifying even if $Y$ is compact and the Hilbert space is finite-dimensional.
-Especially, we do not expect that the analogue of \cite[Prop.~4.3]{hr} is true in our generality.
+Especially, we do not {know if} the analogue of \cite[Prop.~4.3]{hr} is true in our generality.
 By using Proposition \ref{prop34redsfg} one can prove that $X$ is coarsifying if $Y$ is a finite simplicial complex.
 Hence one can apply Theorem \ref{wrefiowefwfewfewfewfw} to Euclidean cones over finite complexes.

 Therefore we get the analogue of \cite[Cor.~7.3]{hr} under the additional assumption of $Y$ being a finite simplicial complex (instead of a finite-dimensional compact metric space).